 Espresso Brownies

-As an Italian, I love coffee desserts like my Tiramisu Cups, Coffee Cookies or Coffee Biscotti.
+- Perfect Combination: As an Italian, I love coffee desserts like my Tiramisu Cups, Coffee Cookies, or Coffee Biscotti.
 And these Espresso Brownies are just as good!
 You will love the combination of dark chocolate with the fragrant aroma of espresso powder.

-The secret of incredibly flavorful coffee brownies is actually not sugar, but salt.
-The salt in the Espresso Brownies enhances the chocolate and coffee flavors.
+- Flavor: The secret of incredibly flavorful coffee brownies is actually not sugar, but salt.
+Salt enhances the chocolate and coffee flavors.
 Plus, it balances perfectly with the sweet caramel flavor of the brown sugar – making these Espresso brownies truly irresistible.

-Not only are these Espresso Brownies ridiculously good, but they are also completely foolproof.
+- Easy to Make: Not only is this recipe ridiculously good, but it’s also completely foolproof.
 I made many trial brownies before I settled on this recipe – just ask my family!
-But now, I’m confident that you too can create the perfect, fudgy brownie with a crackly top by following this recipe.
+But now, I’m confident that you, too, can create the perfect, fudgy brownie with a crackly top by following this recipe.

 If you’re on the hunt for the perfect brownie recipe, look no further!
 These decadent Espresso Brownies are unbeatable with their rich coffee flavor and fudgy texture.
 The only problem is, they come with a disclaimer – you can’t stop at one!